Colegio De Bachilleres

-Positive Legacy is thrilled to once again work with EcoSur with a nearly $8K grant for the Colegio de Bachilleres to support the restoration and reforestation of 2000 m2 of green areas of the school.
-The goal is to build and provide a more comfortable and nature filled learning environment with landscaping, planting and painting.
+Positive Legacy granted nearly $7k in funds to support the restoration and reforestation of 2000 square meters of green areas of the Colegio de Bachilleres school in Puerto Morelos, MX.
+The goal was to provide a more comfortable and nature filled learning environment with landscaping, planting and painting.
 The school was built on an old rock quarry and the previous owners removed most of the vegetation replacing it with more rock, making it difficult for the school to create outdoor green spaces and recreational areas for the students.
 The freshly new designed and planted areas will weave through interpretive nature trails leading to other newly constructed areas that will serve as green spaces for agriculture and nature programs, as well as providing inspirational outdoor learning and recreation areas.
 The school will also be protected by a living hedge which will act as the perimeter walls.
-Through this project we will be helping to set the ecological blueprint which this school will use as it grows into the future while improving the welfare of students and strengthening their academic training.
+Through this project we helped to set the ecological blueprint which the school will use as it grows into the future while improving the welfare of students and strengthening their academic training.

 Urban Garden Initiative - $25,000